Diabetes During Pregnancy

 make diabetes worse, or lead to gestational diabetes.

-and oxygen.
+oxygen.
 The placenta also makes hormones.
 In late pregnancy, the hormones estrogen,

 cortisol, and human placental lactogen can block insulin.
 When insulin is blocked,